uga-rosa/utf8.nvim/README.md

 missing utf8 module for neovim Lua.

+The license for this library is CC0.
+Feel free to embed and use it.
+If you find any bugs, I'd appreciate it if you could let me know via PR.

 # Why?

 neovim's Lua is luajit (equivalent to Lua 5.1), so it does not have some of the libraries that recent Lua has.